 Members of the Board of Directors are elected each spring.
-See "ASU Alumni Association Board of Directors," page 597.
-For more information about the association or its board of directors, call 1-800-ALUMNUS or 480/ 965-ALUM (2586), or access the Web site at www.asu.edu/ alumni.
+For more information about the association or its board of directors, call 1-800-ALUMNUS or 480/965-ALUM (2586), or access the Web site at www.asu.edu/alumni.